International sanctions against Israel in 2025

 The role of the UN in sanction policy

 The United Nations remains the main platform for discussing the Palestinian-Israeli conflict, but its capabilities for imposing sanctions are limited.
-The UN General Assembly has repeatedly adopted resolutions condemning the construction of settlements, annexation of territories, and the use of force against civilians.
+The UN General Assembly has repeatedly adopted resolutions condemning the construction of settlements, annexation of territories, and the forced displacement of civilians.
 These resolutions carry significant political weight as they reflect the opinion of the overwhelming majority of the global community.
 However, they are advisory in nature and not legally binding.
-The actual authority to impose sanctions lies with the Security Council, where any initiative can be blocked by a veto.
+The UN Security Council holds the authority to impose sanctions, where any initiative can be blocked by a veto.